-Our records indicate that you are the owner of cert tain property situated in County, identified as Assessor's Parcel No(s) .
-The State of California Department of Water Resources (DWR) OR Sacramento and San Joaquin Drainage District, acting by and through the Centra al Valley Flood Protection Board of the State of California (the Board), proposes to pu rchase property rights over this property, identified as Board Parcel No(s) , to accomplish the goals of the Project.
+Our records indicate that you are the owner of certain property situated in County, identified as Assessor's Parcel No(s) The State of California Department of Water Resources (DWR) OR Sacramento and San Joaquin Drainage District, acting by and through the the State of California (the Board), propose s to purchase property rights over this property, identified as Board Parcel No(s). , to accomplish the goals of the Project.